-16.9.3 NCA Specific Judicial Process:

-- 1. NCA receive a complaint: The complaint must be delivered to the NCA General Manager (GM), or the acting GM, by 9am on Tuesday.
+- 15.9.3 NCA Specific Judicial Process: - 1.
+NCA receive a complaint: The complaint must be delivered to the NCA General Manager (GM), or the acting GM, by 9am on Tuesday.
 If it is not received on time, it is dismissed. - 2.
 GM will call the Judicial Commissioner (JC) after receiving any complaint.
 GM endeavours to do this before the end of business on the day the complaint arrives, if possible. - 3.
 JC will instruct GM to then: - a.
 Pass on the initial complaint to JC, via email. - b.
 Contact the umpires this is usually done immediately after GM has discussed the complaint with JC.
 If JC doesn't answer GM call or is delayed in returning GM call, GM will contact the umpires and discuss what has allegedly happened. - c.
 Send the complaint, in its entirety, to the club and person, the complaint involves. - d.
 Ask for the person and club to officially respond to the complaint in writing (all communication is sent to GM). - e.
 Send that player/club response to JC, when GM receives it. - 4.
 GM then contacts the umpires and discusses the alleged incident. - 5.
 GM asks for the umpire(s) to send GM an official report on the alleged incident GM asks for that to be sent to GM by the next day and it must be in writing. - 6.
 GM passes on that report to JC via email. - 7.
 JC will instruct GM to pass the umpires report on to the club and person who the complaint involves. - 8.
 JC then decides whether it's worthy of their involvement deciding on whether it's a judicial matter for JC to deal with. - 9.
 JC will let GM know and instruct GM to pass on the following: - a.
 Whether there is to be hearing ideally, it's in the same week as the complaint, but it's not always possible. - b.
 If there is a hearing, GM will forward the time, date, venue and who can/will attend (they are club representatives and the player, the umpire(s), JC and an NCA representative). - c.
 Contact all relevant people and ask for attendance GM does this via email and/or phone, but GM always confirms in writing. - d.
 Send back the player/club response to the umpires so they can make final comments before the hearing.
 GM passes those on to JC. - e.
 Pass on, via email, all relevant information to the NCA representative before the meeting. - f.
 If there is no hearing, GM will be instructed by JC to take a suitable course of action phone calls, emails, letters etc. - 10.
 GM then contacts NCA and/or other relevant staff to make sure rooms/bookings are confirmed for a hearing process. - 11.
 Wait for JC to respond regarding decision.
 GM will call JC if it takes more than 24 hours. - 12.
-JC then instructs GM to pass on official findings, via email, to the player, club, umpires and complainant. - 16.9.4 CA will ensure that a full record of judiciary details is maintained for a minimum of three years including; full details of the report, the hearing procedures adopted, the decision and reasons.
+JC then instructs GM to pass on official findings, via email, to the player, club, umpires and complainant.

-16.10 Player Conduct Offences and Rules (Level 1-4, A-G)
+15.10 Player Conduct Offences and Rules (Level 1-4, A-G)